consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn read_bytes_at(self, offset: u64, size: u64) -> result::Result<&'a [u8], ()>`

   Get a reference to a `u8` slice at the given offset.

+  Returns an error if offset or size are out of bounds.

 - `fn read_bytes_at_until(self, range: Range<u64>, delimiter: u8) -> result::Result<&'a [u8], ()>`

   Get a reference to a delimited `u8` slice which starts at range.start.

+  Does not include the delimiter.

+  Returns an error if the range is out of bounds or the delimiter is not found in the range.

 #### Provided Methods

 - `fn read_bytes(self, offset: &mut u64, size: u64) -> result::Result<&'a [u8], ()>`

   Get a reference to a `u8` slice at the given offset, and update the offset.

+  Returns an error if offset or size are out of bounds.

 - `fn read<T: Pod>(self, offset: &mut u64) -> result::Result<&'a T, ()>`

   Get a reference to a `Pod` type at the given offset, and update the offset.

+  Returns an error if offset or size are out of bounds.

+  The default implementation uses `read_bytes`, and returns an error if `read_bytes` does not return bytes with the correct alignment for `T`.
+  Implementors may want to provide their own implementation that ensures the alignment can be satisfied.
+Alternatively, only use this method with types that do not need alignment (see the `unaligned` feature of this crate).

 - `fn read_at<T: Pod>(self, offset: u64) -> result::Result<&'a T, ()>`

   Get a reference to a `Pod` type at the given offset.

+  Returns an error if offset or size are out of bounds.

+  Also see the `read` method for information regarding alignment of `T`.

 - `fn read_slice<T: Pod>(self, offset: &mut u64, count: usize) -> result::Result<&'a [T], ()>`

   Get a reference to a slice of a `Pod` type at the given offset, and update the offset.

+  Returns an error if offset or size are out of bounds.

+  Also see the `read` method for information regarding alignment of `T`.

 - `fn read_slice_at<T: Pod>(self, offset: u64, count: usize) -> result::Result<&'a [T], ()>`

   Get a reference to a slice of a `Pod` type at the given offset.

+  Returns an error if offset or size are out of bounds.

+  Also see the `read` method for information regarding alignment of `T`.

 #### Implementors